opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 }
 ```

 The following example sorts the buckets of a `date_histogram` aggregation based on the computed `total_sum` values.
-The buckets are sorted in the descending order so that the buckets with the highest number of bytes are returned first.
+We sort the buckets in descending order so that the buckets with the highest number of bytes are returned first.

 ```json
 GET kibana_sample_data_logs/_search